bigzhu/bootstrap3-wysiwyg/README.md

 2. When you content had img element, the  wysihtml5 will lost the property src. find out why very difficult and cost lot of time.
 The reason is wysihtml5.dom.isLoadedImage return undefined.
 I don't know how wysihtml5.dom.isLoadedImage work and what is the use of, so I just make it return True.
 It work fine, Oh my god again!

-I will raplace this use anyone rich text as soon as possible!
+I will raplace this use anyone rich text in my project as soon as possible!

 # Overview